SAP-samples/abap-platform-rap640/exercises/ex2/README.md

 ## Introduction
 Now that you have generated a custom wrapper for the non-released SAP API `BAPI_PR_CREATE` for the creation of purchase requisition and released it for the ABAP Cloud development in [exercise 1](../ex1/README.md), you will now create your _Shopping Cart_ RAP business object and a UI service on top it.

-This RAP business object will than be enhanced later in Exercise 3 such, that a _purchase order_ will be created from the content of your _shopping cart_.
+This RAP business object will then be enhanced later in Exercise 3 such, that a _purchase requisition_ will be created from the content of your _shopping cart_.

 - [You will learn](#you-will-learn)
 - [Summary & Next Exercise](#summary--next-exercise)